Koprivlen: History

 Objects of the Thracian material culture were found in the Kozluka area.
-Near the village are preserved the remains of a fortress of rather large size, as well as a cult building known to the local population as the "Monastery of St. George".
+Near the village are preserved the remains of a fortress of rather large size, as well as a church building known to the local population as the "Monastery of St. George".
 During the Middle Ages, the area passed periodically into Bulgarian and into Byzantine rule.
 This is judged by a church building west of the village and ancient coins of Bulgarian and Byzantine origin, statuettes, remains of pottery and others.

 A list from 1666 for the tax paid to the Ottoman Empire by the Christian population shows that Koprivlen has 23 families.

 In the "Ethnography of the Provinces of Adrianople, Monastir and Thessaloniki", published in Istanbul in 1878 and reflecting the statistics of the male population from 1873, Koprivlian is listed as a village with 50 households with 60 Muslims and 80 Bulgarians.
 In 1889, Stefan Verkovic (Topographic and Ethnographic Essay of Macedonia) noted Koprivljan as a village with 22 Bulgarian and 28 Turkish houses.

 In 1891 Georgi Strezov wrote about the village: